dbueno/euforia/README.rst

 General advice
 --------------

-If you like, setup.sh can give you a general idea of how to build euforia, but it might be out of sync with the nix build.
+If you like, ``setup.sh`` can give you a general idea of how to build euforia, but it might be out of sync with the nix build.
+The nix build is in ``euforia.nix``.